hennesb/all-things-isam/README.md

 the IBM ISAM ansible roles.

 <aside class="warning">
-I use a default passwords in this demo lab.
+I use a default passwords in this demo lab and LDAP is running on a plaintext port of 389.
 All passwords are admin.
-Appliance => admin:admin
-LDAP =>  cn=root, secAuthority=Default : admin
-Policy Manager => sec_master : admin
+Usual warnings , please change these for your environment.

 </aside>